Ville-Marie—Le Sud-Ouest—Île-des-Sœurs

-Ville-Marie—Le Sud-Ouest—Île-des-Sœurs is a federal electoral district in Quebec, Canada, that has been represented in the House of Commons of Canada since 2015.
-It encompasses a portion of Quebec formerly included in the electoral districts of Jeanne-Le Ber, Westmount—Ville-Marie, Laurier—Sainte-Marie and Outremont.
+Ville-Marie—Le Sud-Ouest—Île-des-Sœurs is a federal electoral district in Montreal, Quebec, Canada, that has been represented in the House of Commons of Canada since 2015.

-Ville-Marie—Le Sud-Ouest—Île-des-Sœurs was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
-It came into effect upon the call of the 42nd Canadian federal election, which took place 19 October 2015.

-The riding was originally intended to be named Ville-Marie.

 Geography

 The riding included the western part of Ville-Marie (downtown), the neighbourhoods of Saint-Henri, Little Burgundy, Griffintown and Pointe-Saint-Charles in the Le Sud-Ouest borough.
 As well as Nuns' Island in the borough of Verdun.

+History

+Ville-Marie—Le Sud-Ouest—Île-des-Sœurs was created by the 2012 federal electoral boundaries redistribution out of parts of Jeanne-Le Ber, Westmount—Ville-Marie, Laurier—Sainte-Marie and Outremont.
+It was legally defined in the 2013 representation order, and came into effect upon the call of the 2015 Canadian federal election.
+The riding was originally intended to be named Ville-Marie.

+Following the 2022 Canadian federal electoral redistribution, it lost the territory north of Boul.
+Robert-Bourassa and east of Av.
+Viger (including Saint Helen's Island and Notre Dame Island) to Laurier—Sainte-Marie, and lost the territory west of Rue Notre-Dame and Av.
+Atwater to Notre-Dame-de-Grâce—Westmount.